deependersingla/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``id``
      - string
-     - For events with an ``event_source`` of 'browser', the optional name value supplied by the course creators or the system-generated hash code for the video being watched.
+     - For events with an ``event_source`` of 'browser', the optional name value that the course creators supply or the system-generated hash code for the video being watched.

        For example, 0b9e39477cf34507a7a48f74be381fdd.